microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-deviceconfig-ioshomescreenapp.md

 ---
 title: "iosHomeScreenApp resource type"
-description: "Represents an icon for an app on the Home Screen"
+description: "Represents an icon for an app on the Home Screen"author: "tfitzmac"
 ---

 # iosHomeScreenApp resource type